-Invoice Finance Costs Explained
+Invoice Finance Costs UK 2026

 Invoice finance costs 0.5-3% service charge on the invoice value, plus 1-3% above base rate on the amount advanced.
 Total effective cost is typically 1-2.4% of annual turnover.